The 6th Annual European Space Forum

 Under the theme ‘Urgency and Ambition: Europe at a Crossroads’, the 2026 Forum will examine how Europe can translate political intent into operational capability.
 As competition intensifies, technologies accelerate, and space becomes ever more central to security, sovereignty, and economic growth, discussions will span the full space value chain.
 Sessions will explore the EU Space Act, funding and industrial competitiveness, sovereignty, launch, connectivity, Earth observation, and international partnerships, with commentary featuring a strong focus on turning strategy into impact.

 We are also pleased to announce that the 6th Annual European Space Forum 2026 will be co-locating with the European Space, Security and Defence Forum.
 This exclusive event will take place on 2 July 2026 at the DoubleTree by Hilton in Brussels.
-Keep informed by filling in your details here.
+Find out more here.

 THE EUROPEAN SPACE FORUM 2026